To be honest, do you regularly spend time trying to locate emails in your Gmail inbox?

 - Tick the option Apply the label and select the label Olark Offline Messages.
 Also, tick the option: Also apply filter to matching conversations.

-How to create a Gmail label with email messages in certain date range
+How to create a Gmail label with email messages in the certain date range